emgreen0601/Berkeley-CS61B/Lecture Notes/Week 09/Tree and Graph Traversals.md

 To implement this traversal algorithm, two arrays, `marked` and `edgeTo`, are required to record whether an vertex is marked and the parent of the vertex.

 * Mark v.
-* For each unmarked aadjacent vertex w:
+* For each unmarked adjancent vertex w:
 * * Set `edgeTo[w] = v`.
 * * Run these steps for w.